pqnelson/literate-Mizar/README.md

 There is a lot of code in Mizar, not all of it is used.
 Most of it is surprisingly well coded.

+There are some bugs and possible improvements, but nothing severe so far.

 # Progress

-So far I have transcribed and annotated 5780 lines of code (there are about 13870 lines of code left to be transcribed and annotated).
-These are in 557 numbered "chunks" spanning 162 pages.
-At this rate, we should expect an additional 389 pages in 1337 chunks for the remainder of the code.
-So we should expect this document to be something like 551 pages for the transcription, and 48 pages for the index.
+So far I have transcribed and annotated about 18549 lines of code.
+These are in 1610 numbered "chunks" spanning 545 pages (with an additional 161 pages of backmatter), for a total of 606 pages.

-In short, just transcribing `esmprocessor.dpr` and the files needed for it to compile would yield an approximately 600 page document.

-There are 23662 lines of code in the `base` directory, which means that 4012 lines of code in 6 files are not involved in the `esmprocessor.dpr`.

 This is not even considering the `kernel` directory, which contains 40244 lines of code in 54 files.